aburgasser/splat/docs/index.rst

 >>> sp = splat.Spectrum(filename='PATH_TO/myspectrum.fits')

-Both fits and ascii (tab or csv) data formats are supported, but files must conform to the data format standard:
+Both fits and ascii (tab or csv) data formats are supported, but files should conform to the following data format standard:
     * column 1: wavelength, assumed in microns
     * column 2: flux in f_lambda units
     * column 3: (optional) flux uncertainty in f_lambda units.